qiuchengw/littlet/deps/nzmqt/README.md

-nzmqt - A lightweight C++ Qt binding for 0MQ
+﻿nzmqt - A lightweight C++ Qt binding for 0MQ
 ============================================

 [nzmqt][] is a lightweight C++ [Qt][] binding for [0MQ / zeromq][zeromq].
 The primary goal of this project is to provide a Qt-ish interface to 0MQ intelligent transport layer library and to integrate it into Qt's event loop seamlessly.